-- Media representatives shall not be permitted access to identification photographs (mug shots) unless there is an escape from either a facility, camp, or supervised parole setting and the youth or parolee in question poses a threat to the general public.
+- Media representatives shall not be permitted access to identification photographs (mug shots) unless there is an escape from either a facility or camp and the youth in question poses a threat to the general public.

 Non-News Access to DJJ Facilities

 All non-news motion picture, radio, or television programs produced at any DJJ facility must have prior approval.
-See Non-News Access to CDCR Facilities section above.
+See Filming in Facilities webpage.

 Media representatives needing information about a youth committed to or released from a DJJ facility or camp can call the Office of Public and Employee Communications at (916) 445-4950 or email at email@example.com.